sassanh/requireganizer/README.md

 - **Automated Code Generation:** Using the generated test scenarios, the application creates test code and generates the code required to satisfy those tests.

-- **Retrospective Analysis:** Assists in running retrospectives to understand user concerns and facilitate updates in the specification for the next major iteration.
+- **Retrospective Analysis:** Assists in running retrospectives to understand user concerns and facilitate updates in the specification for the next iteration.

 - **Consistency Check:** Throughout each iteration, Requireganizer utilizes ChatGPT to identify and highlight any inconsistencies in the generated material for user attention and potential correction.